 The Bergamasco is a herd and guard dog famous for its extraordinary coat of loose mats and cords that are super dense.
 This dog breed is a native of Italy, known for its herding and guarding skills.
-Bergamascos are independent thinkers and real problem-solvers, thus must be given proper training from a young age.
-They are lively and friendly dogs with the instinctive desire to protect.
-It has a lifespan of 13 – 15 years.
+The Bergamasco is an independent thinker and a real problem-solver, thus it must be given proper training from a young age.
+It is a lively and friendly dog with an instinctive desire to protect.
+It has a lifespan of thirteen to fifteen years.

 Have you decided on a Bergamasco dog?
 Here is a brief background of this highly intelligent and independent dog.